chetnakhanna16/oyewiki_ds_analysis/README.md

 #### Oyewiki - Youtube for reading and writing

 It was a product that we worked on from June 2016 to Dec 2018.
 We built a product for authors so that they can earn by writing articles.
-Just like video creator earn by uploading videos on you tube.
+Just like video creator earn by uploading videos on youtube.

 [[You can read more about Oyewiki on Quora](https://www.quora.com/search?q=oyewiki)]